-- Even though the BlueCloud Network members are responsible for ensuring their own personal data is accurate and up-to-date, having regard to the purposes for which it’s processed, the BlueCloud Network proactively provides members with the proper tools and incentives to help our members correct if not accurate (‘accuracy’).
+The personal data of a BlueCloud Network member is controlled by the member, who is responsible for ensuring their own personal data is accurate and up-to-date, having regard to the purposes for which it is processed.
+The BlueCloud Network also provides its members with the proper networking tools to help the members correct personal data and keep it up to date.

-- Even though the BlueCloud Network has processes in place to allow member to remove their personal data from the system, the data owner also understands the limitations of completely removing his/her personal data when the specific purpose for storing the data is required by regulatory agencies and regulators who may require data to be stored for the specific purpose as related to human subject protection, such in the case of documenting competencies by a healthcare professional when becoming involved in a clinical trial when the authorized comptroller has received initial consent to maintain such data for a specific purpose.
+The BlueCloud Network has processes in place to allow the removal of personal data from the BlueCould Network subject to limitations that may be imposed by regulatory agencies and regulators, who may require personal data to be stored for the specific purpose as related to human subject protection, such as in the case of documenting competencies by a healthcare professional when becoming involved in a clinical trial or healthcare payer purposes when the authorized comptroller has received initial consent to maintain such personal data for a specific purpose.

 HealthCarePoint follows an array of compliance guidelines including the document 21 CFR Part 11; Electronic Records; Electronic Signatures, Maintenance of Electronic Records “Draft Guidance For Industry” prepared under the aegis of the Office of Enforcement by the FDA Part 11 Compliance Committee.
 The committee is composed of representatives from each center within the Food and Drug Administration, the Office Counsel and the Office of Regulatory Affairs.